ngshaohui/webdev/week04 - js and js libraries/javascript.md

 ## Variables

-For the duration of this course, we shall avoid using `var` to declare variables and opt to use `let` and `const` instead.
+For the duration of this module, we shall avoid using `var` to declare variables and opt to use `let` and `const` instead.

 ```js
 const foo = 27;